Melmaphother/Science-Star/docs/installation.md

 ## 🆘 Need Help?

 - 💬 Join our [WeChat community](../assets/wechat.jpeg) for real-time support
-- 🐛 Report installation issues on our [GitHub Issues](https://github.com/Melmaphother/Open-Agent/issues)
+- 🐛 Report installation issues on our [GitHub Issues](https://github.com/Melmaphother/Science-Star/issues)
 - 📖 Check the [Project Structure](project_structure.md) for more details

 ---

-**🎉 Congratulations!** Your Open-Agent installation is complete!
+**🎉 Congratulations!** Your Science-Star installation is complete!
 Ready to dive into the [Quick Start Guide](quickstart.md)? 🚀✨